 In this chapter, you will study the concept of electric charges and conservation, Coulomb’s law.
 Also study the force between charges, and the principle of superposition and continuous charge distribution, electric field and its application, electric dipole, the concept of electric flux, Gauss’s theorem and its applications.

-In this chapter, you will study about the electric potential and its applications, potential difference, equipotential surfaces, the electrical potential energy of charges in an electrostatic field.
-You will study about conductors and insulators, free charges and bound charges inside a conductor.
-Also dielectrics and electric polarisation, capacitors and capacitance, the combination of capacitors in series and in parallel, energy stored in a capacitor.
+In this chapter, you will study the electric potential and its applications, potential difference, equipotential surfaces, and the electrical potential energy of charges in an electrostatic field.
+You will study conductors and insulators, free charges and bound charges inside a conductor.
+Also dielectrics and electric polarization, capacitors and capacitance, the combination of capacitors in series and in parallel, energy stored in a capacitor.

 In this chapter, you will learn the concept of the magnetic field, Oersted’s experiment, Biot – Savart law, Ampere’s law, and their applications, and solenoids, the force on a moving charge, the concept of torque, moving coil galvanometer.